UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 ## :balance_scale: License

-The code contained in this repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The code contained in this repository is licensed under the Creative Commons Attribution ShareAlike 4.0 License - see the [LICENSE.md](LICENSE.md) file for details